Duo: Frequently Asked Questions

 A. We encourage users to set up multiple authentication methods with Duo, so that when one method is unavailable, you have others from which to choose.
-For example, you could set up your smartphone for “push” as well as your office phone or an iPad in case your smartphone is elsewhere.
+For example, you could set up your smartphone for “push," as well as your office phone or an iPad in case your smartphone is elsewhere.
 In addition, users can also generate a set of bypass codes themselves on my-account.umn.edu as a backup authentication method.
 Finally, if you have no backup authentication methods, contact Technology Help.

-Q. Does it cost me money to authenticate with my phone?
-Will the U reimburse me for it?
+Q. Does it cost me money to authenticate with my smartphone?

 A. ”Push” authentication uses a very small amount of Internet data traffic to function (a few kilobytes per login).
-Text messages and voice calls are sent only when you request them, and would be billed by your carrier like any other text message or inbound voice call.
+Voice calls are sent only when you request them, and would be billed by your carrier like any other inbound voice call.
 The U will not reimburse users for any expenses incurred.
-If you would incur significant expense using Duo on a device, you should enroll an alternative, such as a landline.
+If you would incur significant expense using Duo on a smartphone, then you may want enroll an alternative, such as a landline.

-Q. Who can have a Duo hardware token and will there be a charge for it?
+Q. Who can have a Duo token?
+Will there be a charge for it?

-A. The Identity Management service will pay for and manage the distribution of hardware tokens; there will be no charge to users or departments.
-If you have determined that a hardware token is the most appropriate authentication method for you or your staff, please contact Technology Help to request a hardware token.
-See the Duo Security Two-Factor Authentication Main Page for more information.
-A Duo hardware token is a small physical plastic piece of hardware that generates a different series of letters/digits each time the token is used (which is entered as part of the authentication process).
+The Identity Management service will also pay for and manage the distribution of hardware tokens; there will be no charge to users or departments.
+If a hardware token is the most appropriate authentication method for you or your staff, please contact Technology Help or go to a Technology walk-in location to request a hardware token.

 Q. What do I do with my Duo token when I leave the University?